thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Watchful 1, cleared to land.
 Welcome back to Monte Real."

 As the formation passed overhead, Ribeiro could see the impossible precision of the unknown aircraft's flight.
 No wobble, no correction for wind, no visible pilot input.
-They flew as if guided by invisible rails, their dark forms casting shadows across the runway threshold.
+They flew as if guided by invisible rails, utterly unaffected by atmospheric conditions requiring constant attention in conventional aircraft.

 The F-16s touched down first, their familiar landing gear extending as they settled onto Portuguese soil.
-Behind them, the two mystery aircraft followed with landings so smooth they seemed to simply materialize on the runway surface.
+Behind them, the mystery aircraft followed with landings so smooth they seemed to simply materialize on the runway surface.

-> "All aircraft down safely," Santos reported, her voice carrying a mixture of relief and apprehension.
+> "All aircraft down safely," Santos reported, her voice carrying relief and apprehension.
 "Ground crew is... well, they're approaching cautiously."

 Ribeiro lowered his binoculars and looked around the tower.
 Every face reflected the same mixture of fear and fascination.
-They had just witnessed history - the first confirmed landing of HARBINGER's aircraft on Portuguese soil.
+They had witnessed history - the first confirmed landing of HARBINGER's aircraft on Portuguese soil.

-Now they had to wait and see what the most advanced artificial intelligence in the world wanted to discuss with the Portuguese Air Force.
+Now they had to see what the most advanced artificial intelligence in the world wanted to discuss with the Portuguese Air Force.

-And pray that Portugal was ready for whatever conversation was about to begin.

 ---